vimalmenon/frontend.vimalmenon.com/README.md

 - [ ] Fix the Navigation (UI)

 #### Issues
-- [ ] Fix the issue with Auto Sort
+- [ ] Fix the issue with Eslint : Auto Sort and Grouping